Tim McCarver

-Traded to the Phillies after the 1969 season, he was later re-joined by pitcher and St. Louis teammate Steve Carlton, becoming his regular catcher as the team won three division titles from 1976 to 1978.
+Traded to the Phillies after the 1969 season, he was re-joined by pitcher and St. Louis teammate Steve Carlton, becoming his regular catcher as the team won three division titles from 1976 to 1978.
 After increased use as a pinch hitter in his last several seasons, in September 1980, McCarver became the 18th major league player to play in four decades.

 After his playing career, McCarver became a television color commentator, most notably for Fox Sports after previous stints with the other three broadcast networks.
 He eventually set a record by calling 23 World Series as well as 20 All-Star Games, earning three Emmy Awards in the process.
 In 2012, McCarver was named the Ford C. Frick Award recipient.
 He was inducted into the Sports Broadcasting Hall of Fame in 2016, and the St. Louis Cardinals Hall of Fame in 2017.

+Early life

+McCarver was born in Memphis, Tennessee to Alice (née Phelan) and Edward McCarver, the fourth of five children; he had three brothers and a sister.
+His father was a police lieutenant.
+He went to segregated schools, including Christian Brothers High School where he played baseball, basketball, and football.
+Reportedly, amongst the subjects in which he was well-versed were poetry, World War II and Civil War generals, show tunes, and Shakespeare.

+McCarver credited his sister, Marilyn for helping him.
+She helped him with fielding and it was her idea for him to become a left-handed hitter.

 Playing career

-Early life
+Early years

-McCarver was born in Memphis, Tennessee, where he attended Christian Brothers High School.
-He was signed by the St. Louis Cardinals in 1959.
+McCarver turned down a football scholarship at the University of Tennessee to play professional baseball.
+Instead, he signed to a $75,000 contract by the St. Louis Cardinals in 1959 when he was 17.
 After playing in the minor leagues with the Keokuk Indians and the Rochester Red Wings, McCarver reached the Major Leagues for the first time at 17.

-McCarver spent the 1960 season with the Memphis Chicks, the 1961 season with the Charleston Charlies, and the 1962 season with the Atlanta Crackers, receiving brief promotions to the major leagues in the 1960 and 1961 seasons.
+He was with the Memphis Chicks for the 1960 season, the 1961 season with the Charleston Charlies, and the 1962 season with the Atlanta Crackers, receiving brief promotions to the major leagues in the 1960 and 1961 seasons.
 In 1963, he was promoted to the Major Leagues for good.